jcerdenia/NiceFeed/README.md

 # NiceFeed

-## Update - July 2021
+## Update - August 2021
-Working on a series of updates in my spare time to address some commonly cited issues.
-Thanks for your continued feedback!
+Sorry about the unaddressed issues, but I've had not much time to maintain this app lately.
+Next up is replacing the RSS parser with RomeTools, but I can't promise any timeline.
+As always, pull requests are welcome.

 <hr>